 2) Did a brief and eventful tour after release - pretty much broke even: another first.
 Played a fair few other gigs, mostly solo, some with…

 3) A band, which orbited around the songs for roughly 8-9 months and then exploded.
-During that time, we played…
+With hindsight, it was never going to last, but during that time we played…

 4) Live on BBC Introducing: The South (and the single got a little air-time too).
 This was exciting.

 …Besides these bare bullet-points, I’ve just kept on doing it, “it” being more songs.
 There’s a 3rd album shaping up, and 2013 looks good in other ways already.
 Met some potential collaborators in the last couple of months, had a few tantalising offers; again, I’m not going into detail yet for fear of The Jinx; in this game, so many promising set-ups tend to evaporate without warning.

 But it’s promising just the same.
 And it’s been a blast – on a gross venal level, the trickle of royalties makes filling in an income tax Self Assessment form such a thrill.

 Joking aside, I’m still fuelling off the highs and regret none of the lows - hope you (whoever you are) likewise.
 Happy New Year.

 That was fun.
 Played three songs live (solo acoustic) and read a short story, on BHCR‘s Under The Table programme, Thur eve.
 The songs were Into It, Love Unknown and Clumsy – album versions here - and the story was Complaint from the Other World, recently re-published by Ether Books: more on that here.